Five Aspects of the Recruitment Process HR Managers Should Focus On

 - Deep understanding of STAR techniques to read between the lines of common interview questions and answers;

-- Testing candidates standard skills not to be tricked by storytelling approach to interviewing.
+- Testing candidates' standard skills to avoid being tricked by the storytelling approach to interviewing.

 4. Training and Development

 The challenges of upskilling and reskilling have now occupied a firm position on the daily to-do lists of HR teams.
-A rapid shift to remote working in 2020 initiated this trend, and 2021 continues the tradition.
+A rapid shift to remote working in 2020 initiated this trend, and 2021 will continue the tradition.

-From navigating new technologies and communication tools during the first weeks of pandemics, we are now moving to sustainable reskilling and upskilling programs for employees to address evolving issues and for businesses to remain competitive in the market.
+From navigating new technologies and communication tools during the first weeks of pandemics, we are now moving to sustainable reskilling and upskilling programs for employees to address evolving issues and for businesses to remain competitive.